zeshuaro/telegram-pdf-bot/README.md

 * [PyPDF2](https://github.com/mstamy2/PyPDF2)
 * [pdf-diff](https://github.com/JoshData/pdf-diff)

+You will also need to run the following command to install the requirements for `pdf-diff`:

+`apt-get install python3-lxml poppler-utils`

 Make a `.env` file and put your telegram token in there.

 If you want to use the webhook method to run the bot, also include `APP_URL` and `PORT` in the `.env` file.
 If you